sirmammingtonham/vector-borne-disease-analytics/README.md

 ## Data

-CSV formatted final datasets in the `data` folder.
+~~CSV formatted final datasets in the `data` folder.~~

+Update 7/23: ProMED-mail changed their data policy so I can no longer share the dataset.
+Please run the code to acquire your own data.

 Jupyter notebooks in the `notebooks` folder, mainly used for testing and analysis.

 ## Usage
 If you only want to scrape the data from ProMED-mail, you can run the `scrape_promed.py` script.
 To use this, install the following packages: `requests`, `beautifulsoup4`, and `pandas`.
-Then run the following command: `python scrape_promed.py search_term`, and replace search term with what you want to search (i.e. to scrape malaria data, run `python scrape_promed.py search_term`).
+Then run the following command: `python scrape_promed.py search_term`, and replace search term with what you want to search (i.e. to scrape malaria data, run `python scrape_promed.py 'malaria'`).
 This will extract all articles with that search term and place them in `promed_(search_term).csv`.

 To run my data extraction scripts, you need to install all the packages in the `extract_data.py` file.
 I created an conda `environment.yml` file.
 If you have conda installed, just run `conda env create -f environment.yml` in the root of this repository. *Note, you will need nvidia cuda installed.*